-The Governing Body of John of Gaunt Infant and Nursery School has a zero tolerance approach to extremist behaviour for all school community members.
+The Governing Board of the Aylsham Learning Federation has a zero tolerance approach to extremist behaviour for all school community members.
 We rely on our strong values to steer our work and ensure the pastoral care of our children protects them from exposure to negative influences.

 John of Gaunt Infant and Nursery School is fully committed to safeguarding and promoting the welfare of all its children.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
 Staff have received specific training in ‘PREVENT’, the Government’s response to help counter extreme ideologies.
 All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.